CarperAI/trlx/examples/randomwalks/README.md

 ![Graph Example](graph-example.png)
 Source: Decision Transformer (Lili Chen et al. 2021)

-Paths are represented as strings of letters, with each letter corresponding to a node in a graph.

 For PPO, a language model was fine-tuned to predict the next token in a sequence of returns-to-go (sum of future rewards), states and actions.
 It was trained